IamVaibhavsar/Learn_Spanish_Numbers/README.md

 ---

-The source code if this project is present in `lib/main.dart` file.<br>
+The source code of this project is present in `lib/main.dart` file.<br>

 to run the app, Make sure your laptop/computer is connected with an android/ios device or the emulator.
 To check whether you are connected or not, Run  `flutter doctor` command in the project directory.<br>